gustavobayeux/steampunk-website/README.md

 Skeumorphism is the art of creating a design that ressembles real-life objects 🔥

 ## How to Contribute
 We need to isolate the skeumorphic elements found in this website.
-To contribute just send a pull request with your static HTML code to the branch "contributions".
-All CSS and Javascript must be inline.
+ **Just send a pull request with your static HTML code to the branch "contributions".**
+> All CSS and Javascript must be inline.
+> If i dont see it right away, text me at gustavobayeux@gmail.com

 ## Why i made it
 Coding is art, i was tired of making bland corporate-looking websites.